From the police to the coast guard, this list of emergency numbers and services in the United Arab Emirates will help you in any emergency situation.

 Poison control in the United Arab Emirates

 The Poison and Drug Information Center in Abu Dhabi provides a free and confidential Poison Help hotline across the UAE.
 It provides assistance to anybody who has been exposed to a poison or has concerns about medications.

-The number to call is 800 424, however it only operates during government working hours on weekdays, i.e, from 7am to 3pm, Sunday to Thursday.
+The number to call is 800 424, however, it only operates during government working hours on weekdays (7 am to 3 pm), Sunday to Thursday.
 Outside these hours, residents are advised to call the police hotline, 999.